devakapatel/t9-nextra-3/pages/sem-5/question-banks/daa/unit-4.md

 #### Spurious Hits Calculation:

-In this case, we found that substrings "15", "59", "92", and "26" all produced a hash value of **4**, which matches the hash value of the pattern "26".
+In this case, we found that substrings "15", "59", "92", and "26" all produced a hash value of 4, which matches the hash value of the pattern "26".
 However, only "26" is an actual match.

 Thus, we have:

-- **Spurious Hits**:
+- Spurious Hits:
   - Substrings "15", "59", and "92" are spurious hits because they share the same hash value as the pattern but do not match it when compared directly.

 #### Conclusion: